-Month after month, we release updated versions of Wialon Hosting and Wialon-based applications, and once a year, the updated Wialon Local makes its users happier.
-And all this is not only thanks to our committed work.
+Month after month, we update the Wialon Hosting and Wialon-based apps functionality, and once a year, we release a new version of Wialon Local.
+And all this is thanks to you.

-Your reviews, wishes, feedback, and comments that you leave on the Gurtam forum or share in emails to personal managers are what we focus on in developing our products.
-Today we are ready to please you with a new major NimBus update and kindly invite you to participate in a public beta test.
+Your reviews, wishes, feedback, and comments that you leave on the Wialon forum or share in emails to personal managers are what we focus on in developing our products.
+And today, we are pleased to announce the end of the updated NimBus beta testing, which has been running since December 2020.
+We encourage you to use the new features if you haven't done it yet.
+We also would like to say thank you to everyone who participated in the testing!

 Over the life of the NimBus product, specific user requests could not be satisfied in any way.
 The existing system architecture and tracking module logic either made it impossible or provided it on the condition that users would have to be engaged in many inconvenient actions.